2015 FALL APPEAL

 What Your Donation Can Do...

-$50 would provide lunches for one child at a school during one full academic year.
+$50 will provide one child with school lunch for a full academic year.

 $100 will cover a blood sugar monitoring device that will serve 25 orphans with diabetes.